emlid/navio2-docs/docs/Navio-APM/configuring-raspberry-pi.md

 [Emlid Raspbian Image for Navio2](http://files.emlid.com/images/emlid-raspberrypi2-raspbian-navio2-20160212.img.xz)

-Please do not perform apt-get upgrade on this image as it will remove required changes.
-An image that will handle updates properly is in the works.
+**Please do not perform apt-get upgrade on this image as it will overwrite our custom kernel.
+An image that will handle updates properly is in the works.**

 #### Writing image to SD card